richardpct/aws-terraform-tuto07/README.md

 Wait for a while, then the Load Balancer will deregister the unhealthy instance, you now have only one instance accepting the requests.<br />

-If you make some requests to the load balancer, you will notice the service is still up and running because the Load Balancer has stopped to forward to the failed server, only the healthy server is used, and also the page returns the same instance ID (because the other one is out):
+If you make some requests to the load balancer, you will notice the service is still up and running because the Load Balancer has stopped to forward to the failed server, only the healthy server receives the requests, and also the page returns the same instance ID (because the other one is out):

     $ curl http://load_balancer_DNS_NAME/cgi-bin/hello.py

-Wait for a while, then you will have 2 healthy instances because a new one has replaced the failed instance.
+Wait for a while, then you will have 2 healthy instances because a new one has replaced the failed instance, the page will display the 2 instances ID.

 ## Destroying your infrastructure